klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.balanceOf(address)
 ```
 Returns the balance of the given account address.
-The balance of an account in KIP-17 means that the total number of NFTs(Non -Fungible Tokens) owned by the account.
+The balance of an account in KIP-17 means that the total number of NFTs (Non-Fungible Tokens) owned by the account.

 **Parameters**